MaelleCornec/field_of_graduate_students/README.md

 # RAMP starting kit on the Field of graduate students dataset

-Prediction of the field of graduate studies for French students
+Prediction of the field of studies of graduate French students

 Authors: *Ambroise Bertin, Maelle Cornec, Jules Dupont, Suzanne Guilteaux, Lauriane Mousset (Université Paris-Saclay, AgroParisTech - DataCamp 2023)*